-Notification type Description Threat is detected Notifications on threats detected by SpIDer Guard.
+Notification type Description

+Critical notifications Notifications on the following critical issues:

+• Connections waiting for Firewall to reply are detected.

 By default, these notifications are enabled.

-Major notifications Important notifications on the following issues: Virus databases are out of date.
-Device is blocked.
-Attempt to change system date and time is blocked.
-Access to the protected object is blocked by Behavior Analysis.
-Access to the protected object is blocked by Exploit Prevention.
-Access to the protected object is blocked by Ransomware Protection.
+Major notifications Important notifications on the following issues:

+• Working time on computer has expired.

+Virus databases are out of date.

+• Access to webcam or microphone is blocked.

+• Device is blocked.

+• Attempt to change system date and time is blocked.

+• Access to the protected object is blocked by Behavior Analysis.

+• Access to the protected object is blocked by Exploit Prevention.

+• Access to the protected object is blocked by Ransomware Protection.

 Information about product updates and support

-Notification type Description

 Minor notifications Minor notifications on the following issues:

+• URL is blocked by Office Control.

+• URL is blocked by SpIDer Gate.

+• Working time in the internet has expired.

+• Access to the protected object is blocked by Office Control.

-Successful update.
+• Successful update.

-Update error.
+• Update error.

-Modification of the folder contents is blocked for the process.
+• Modification of the folder contents is blocked for the process.

 By default, these notifications are disabled except the notification on blocking an attempt of a process to modify folder contents.

 License Notifications on the following issues:

-License expires.
+• License expires.

-The valid license is not found.
+• The valid license is not found.

-The current license is blocked.
+• The current license is blocked.